Friday, April 19, 2024

 In The Enigma Girls, the secretive behind-the-scenes story of the contributions made by teenage girls at Bletchley Park during World War II are featured.

-It all begins at the coastal village of Withernsea with the arrival of a dozen young women at St. Leonard's Hotel.
+It all began at the coastal village of Withernsea with the arrival of a dozen young women at St. Leonard's Hotel.
 One of those women was eighteen-year-old Patricia Owtram who was stationed there as a wireless radio operator to listen to German naval traffic in the Baltic and North Seas.

 In 1940, eighteen-year-old Jane Hughes, the eighteen-year-old daughter of Lord and Lady Hughes was to be a debutante.
 But Jane did not want the parties, dances, or dinners.
 What she wanted to was to be a part of the war effort.
 It was a letter from a former classmate inviting her to join them at Bletchley that changed everything.
 After being sworn to secrecy, Jane was assigned to Hut 6 where she worked to break Enigma codes sent by the Luftwaffe and the Wehrmacht.